 The task force synthesises and summarises the work of the committees, and prepares the final summary self-study report.
 This entails looking across the committee reports, to determine how individual components contribute to the ability of the school to fulfil its objectives.
-For example, a number of committee reports will address the issues staff teaching skills as they relate to student training.
+For example, a number of committee reports will address the issues of graduate medical education and junior staff teaching skills as they relate to medical student training.
 The summary should combine these into a comprehensive assessment.
 Areas of strength and weakness from the committee reports should be reviewed, and then synthesised into a summary of major institutional strengths and problems needing attention.
 For any problem areas that are identified, possible solutions and strategies for change should be suggested.
-A hard copy of the final summary report, which ideally should not exceed 30 pages, should be sent to the CAAM-HP Secretariat, along with the education database, at least three months prior to the survey visit with sufficient soft copies on portable storage devices (e.g. flash drives) for distribution to each member of the survey team.
-Soft copies may also be made available through secure, file sharing applications.
+A hard copy of the final summary report, which ideally should not exceed 30 pages, should be sent to the CAAM-HP Secretariat, along with the medical education database, at least three months prior to the survey visit with sufficient soft copies for distribution to each member of the survey team.
+These may be on portable storage devices (e.g. flash drives, CDs) or made available through secure, file sharing applications.
 Copies of individual committee reports should be available for review by the CAAM-HP survey team at the time of the visit.

-COMPONENTS OF THE SELF-STUDY REPORT
+COMPONENTS OF THE SELE-STUDY REPORT